cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 `cnpg.io/reloadedAt`
 :   Contains the latest cluster `reload` time. `reload` is triggered by the user through a plugin.

-`kubectl.kubernetes.io/restartedAt`
-:  When available, the time of last requested restart of a Postgres cluster.

 `cnpg.io/skipEmptyWalArchiveCheck`
 :   When set to `true` on a `Cluster` resource, the operator disables the check
     that ensures that the WAL archive is empty before writing data.
 Use at your own risk.

+`cnpg.io/skipEmptyWalArchiveCheck`
+:   When set to `true` on a `Cluster` resource, the operator disables WAL archiving.
+    This will set `archive_mode` to `off` and require a restart of all PostgreSQL instances.
+Use at your own risk.

 `cnpg.io/snapshotStartTime`
 :   The time a snapshot started.

 `cnpg.io/snapshotEndTime`
 :   The time a snapshot was marked as ready to use.

+`kubectl.kubernetes.io/restartedAt`
+:   When available, the time of last requested restart of a Postgres cluster.

 ## Prerequisites